darius/cant/README.md

 Re-working the Actors roots of Scheme *could* be neat.

 In the short term, I wanted a Scheme that didn't often make me miss Python.
-I'd call that achieved now, except for imperative-style code.
+(I was a Schemer before, and it never seemed right that Python didn't just have more libraries but often greater concision.)
+I'd call this achieved now, except for imperative-style code.

 In the longer term I'd like to support a sort of Smalltalky programming environment.
 This goal motivated the incredibly slow